What is Financial Distress?

 Anyone can suffer a sudden drop in income at any time.
 You may be unexpectedly fired or laid off from a job, or the company that you work for may go out of business, leaving you suddenly unemployed.

 A severe economic crisis or other circumstance may compel you to take a substantial pay cut to remain employed.
-Whatever the cause, if you don’t have savings to boost your finances, you may quickly find yourself struggling just to pay your most basic expenses, such as housing, utilities, and food.
+Whatever the cause, if you don’t have savings to dip into, you may quickly find yourself struggling just to pay your most basic expenses, such as housing, utilities, and food.

 2. Unexpected expenses